French Press Coffee Ice Cream Popsicles with Sea Salt Dark Chocolate Drizzle. They sound decadent but they are light, delicious.

 - 160 g Dark chocolate covered espresso beans ground in a food processor

 - 340 g Sea salt dark chocolate bars 2 bars

 - 1 tablespoon organic corn syrup

-Prepare the chocolate drizzle.
-In a microwave safe bowl combine the drizzle ingredients and stir until smooth.
+- Prepare the chocolate drizzle.
+In a microwave safe bowl combine the sea salt dark chocolate and coconut oil and stir until smooth.
 Let cool.

-Drizzle the chocolate over the popsicles in the pan then place in the freezer to set, about 5 min.
+- Drizzle the chocolate over the popsicles in the pan then place in the freezer to set, about 5 min.
+You could also dip the bars halfway into the chocolate if you like as well.
 Serve immediately or wrap each popsicle in wax paper or plastic wrap and keep in a freezer safe bag.